 - Scallions, use the white and light green parts.
 You can substitute it with 1 tablespoon of chopped onion as I did for these photos.

 - Ginger in large pieces.
-Ginger does not need to be peeled, just wash it very well with a vegetable brush (affiliate link).
+Ginger does not need to be peeled, just wash it very well with a vegetable brush.

-- Soft tofu (affiliate link) or silken tofu (affiliate link), with both it works well.
+- Soft tofu or silken tofu, with both it works well.

 - Rice vinegar, if you can’t get rice vinegar, use white wine vinegar or another mild vinegar.